miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ## Dumps This Article on Claude 3.7

 > Having primed the pump, laying down context with Claude showing it the code it
-> was going to be dealing with, and a lot of philosophical and architectural
+> is dealing with, and a lot of philosophical and architectural stuff from
-> stuff from `.cursorrules` and `README.md`, it's time for the big reveal!
-I
+> `.cursorrules` and `README.md`, it's time for the big reveal!
+I show it this
-> show it this article (thus far)...
+> article (thus far)...

 &lt;think&gt;
 This message contains a lot of exposition about Python frameworks, FastHTML, and programming philosophy.
 Let me extract the key points: